nickjessop/project-workflows-angular/README.md

 1. Install packages and dependencies,
    Run `npm i`

-2. For quick start of Stepflow use:
+2. For quick start of Project Workflows use:
-   `npm run stepflow`
+   `npm run project-workflows`

 Here are a few other useful commands: